Deaths during the Mahsa Amini protests: Statistics

 According to the Iranian government, around 200 people have died during the protest.
 Human rights activists assume a high number of unreported deaths.
 A reason for this is that the Iranian regime arbitrarily arrests or kidnaps thousands of people, kills many without a process of law, and instead of handing over their bodies to their relatives, disappears them.
 Media research and criminal investigations are forbidden under the dictatorship of Iran, and are being done illegally and then associated with great risks and danger for witnesses, investigative journalists, human rights activists and lawyers.

+The National Security Council (Iran) announced that investigations by relevant authorities show that as a result of the aforementioned riots, more than 200 people have lost their lives so far, which can be divided into the following categories: security martyrs, public martyrs in terrorist acts, innocent people who were victims of the killing project of groups, innocent people who died in conditions of security chaos, rioters, and armed counter-revolutionary elements who are members of separatist groups.

 List of victims

 The documentation from HRANA (1), IranWire (2), Der Spiegel (3), Amnesty International (4), Iran Human Rights (5) and NCRI (6) regularly includes the names of the fatalities and, where ascertained, their ages and the date, place and cause of death.
 The following list presents the most important published information in chronological order.